這是一張有關標題為 Hugo Site Building Notes 的圖片

 A key feature is that Hugo does not require backend programming or a database.
 This makes it more secure and less vulnerable compared to non-static web pages.

-Dynamic web pages change content based on user requests, actions, or other conditions at the time of the visit.
+Dynamic web pages refer to web pages whose content is dynamically generated or updated based on user requests, interactions, or other specific conditions at the time of access.

-Common languages in order of popularity: Node.js, PHP, Ruby on Rails, Go, Python, ASP.NET, JSP, CGI, etc…
+Common server-side scripting languages, ranked by popularity: Node.js, PHP, Ruby on Rails, Go, Python, ASP.NET, JSP, CGI, etc.

-Once WordPress is running, settings, SEO optimization, theme customization, and plugin installations are performed.
-Most mainstream travel blogs in Taiwan still use this system.
-The dynamic web page process is as follows:
+Once WordPress is installed and running, several configurations are typically performed, such as basic settings, SEO optimization, theme customization, and plugin installation.
+Currently, most travel blogs in Taiwan still widely use this system.
+When end users browse articles, the basic operation process for dynamic web pages is as follows:

-User sends Request → Apache → HTML → Apache → Response to User
+The user sends an HTTP Request → Apache serves static HTML → Apache returns the HTTP Response to the user.

 3. Initialize Git Repo